jolammi/RandomArticleWhatsappSharer/README.md

 RAWS is a Python3 app that can be used to share random Wikipedia knowledge to a Whatsapp group or a contact periodically.
 It's great for sharing a fact of the minute/hour/day for your friend(s).

+**NOTE: The element that is used for selecting the message field in WhatsApp Web may change and therefore the software may become unusable.
+Should this happen, please raise an issue so that I know to repair the selector.**

 ### What it does:
   - Uses Chromedriver to drive WhatsApp web
   - Fetches a random Wikipedia article in either Finnish or English, parses the first paragraph from it and turn the HTML version to plain text with html2text python library